Chastity belt (BDSM)

 Chastity belts are a type of chastity device used in BDSM as part of the practice of orgasm denial, to prevent the wearer from engaging in certain types of sexual activity without the permission of the dominant, who acts as the "keyholder", possessing the key that unlocks the chastity belt.
 Without access to the key, the wearer usually cannot take off the chastity belt or device.
-Dominants may also enjoy long-distance chastity with their sub by keeping the key in a third location that the chastity wearer cannot access by themself.

 Chastity belts and devices prevent sexual intercourse, masturbation and oral sex involving the wearer's genitals.
 There are designs suitable for both men and women.
 Chastity belts may be worn during a session of BDSM play, for a limited period or as a long-term arrangement.
 Users who choose to wear a chastity device often have a chastity fetish, and therefore enjoy the experience of being in chastity.

 Within the BDSM community, the month of October, also known as "Locktober", is an annual challenge in which people with a chastity fetish try to stay in chastity for the entire month.